Al-Qa-qa/ethernaut-solutions-foundry/README.md

 1. Fallback: [https://twitter.com/Al_Qa_qa/status/1725932182479196277](https://twitter.com/Al_Qa_qa/status/1725932182479196277)
 2. Fal1out: [https://twitter.com/Al_Qa_qa/status/1726271394403737651](https://twitter.com/Al_Qa_qa/status/1726271394403737651)

-We will add solutions for each CTF as a thread in X (Twitter), once the solution for a certain CTF is on X, we will reference it here.

 ## License

 This project is under the MIT License.
 See `LICENSE` for more information.